 As I mentioned above you can keep these in the fridge or cupboard but I personally would recommend keep them in the cupboard as the damp environment of the fridge might not be great for the bars.

-If you want to see how to make these breakfast bars then be sure to check out the video above.
+If you want to see how to make these breakfast bars then be sure to check out the video below.
 It goes through all the steps to getting these bars prepared, baked and ready for eating.

 Paleo Breakfast Bars Recipe